-Although I enjoy books, I’m a glacially slow reader and in a normal year might only finish two or three at most.
+Although I enjoy books, I’m a glacially slow reader and in an average year might only finish two or three at most.
 Last year I, along with the rest of the world, found myself with considerably more free time and managed to get through a record number of tomes.

 Instead of my usual diet of science fiction, I found myself drawn to historical and fictional accounts about the places I’ve enjoyed spending time in over the past decade, namely Hong Kong, Shanghai, Beijing, and latterly Japan; most of which are currently off-limits due to COVID travel restrictions.